patrickhong21/cpp-composite/README.md

 # cpp-composite

-Apply the composite pattern in C++.
+Applying the composite pattern in C++.